contentful/slash-developers/docs/tutorials/general/anatomy-cda-request.md

   "limit": 100,

 # The following array retrieves the entire structure of each Entry of our Space
-# Each retrieved entry follows the same structure (sys and fields arrays)
+# Each retrieved entry follows the same structure (sys and fields objects)
   "items": [
     {
       "sys": {